 Mobile versions of the program are inevitable nowadays, providing immediate access to the main functionalities from smartphones or tablets.
-They usually are developed as an optimized version of the main web application or native apps for better user experience.
+They usually are developed as an optimized version of the main web application or native apps for a better user experience.
 In the latter case, cross-platform tools like Xamarin provide a possibility to quickly develop applications with one codebase for both Android and iPhone OS.

 And finally, web versions are most widespread now.
-Modern web applications are expected to be available 24/7, must be secure, flexible and scalable to handle peaks in demand.
+Modern web applications are expected to be available 24/7, must be secure, flexible, and scalable to handle peaks in demand.